Here's a quick checklist for making a will in Oklahoma:

 A will, also called a "last will and testament," can help you protect your family and your property.
 You can use a will to:

-No. You can make your own will in Oklahoma, using Nolo's do-it-yourself will software or online will programs.
+No. You can make your own will in Oklahoma, using Nolo's Quicken WillMaker & Trust.
 However, you may want to consult a lawyer in some situations.
-For example, if you think that your will might be contested or if you want to disinherit your spouse, you should talk with an attorney.
-Nolo's will-making products tell you when it's wise to seek a lawyer's advice.
+For example, if you think that your will might be contested or you have especially complicated goals, you should talk with an attorney.
+See Do I Need an Attorney to Make My Estate Plan?

 To finalize your will in Oklahoma:

 A holographic will in Oklahoma must be entirely written in your handwriting, and dated and signed by you.
 It does not need to be witnessed.
 Oklahoma Statutes § 84‑54.